 The option to customize a single hiring pipeline for your account is the default for any Workable plan.
-With an Annual plan, you can also implement multiple custom hiring pipelines.
+With a Growth or Premier plan, you can also implement multiple custom hiring pipelines.

 Custom pipelines overview